 College Summit Program Director Keri Ferro speaks to volunteers from the Yale Alumni Service Corps in Charleston on Wednesday.
 The volunteers will spend the week helping local students prepare for college.

-"Some kids may not have the support from home to start their journey.
+More than 130 students from across the state will attend the workshops at the West Virginia University Institute of Technology through Sunday."Some kids may not have the support from home to start their journey.
 We're here to tell them they're going to have things happen, but you don't give up.
 You just keep going, regardless.
 You're always better in the end for it," Potter said.
 "I could've given up a million times, but I didn't."

-Reach Mackenzie Mays at firstname.lastname@example.org or 304-348-4814.
+.Reach Mackenzie Mays at firstname.lastname@example.org or 304-348-4814.